-The top ten films premiered to a sold out theatre at the prestigious Asian American International Film Fest in NYC and will soon be showing at The Time Warner Media Center, on CrossingsTV and on Film Lab Presents, the tv series.
-They will also screen at the Asians on Film Festival in Los Angeles!
+The top ten films premiered to a sold out theatre at the prestigious Asian American International Film Fest in NYC.
+Select winning films also screen at The Time Warner Media Center, on CrossingsTV, AAFL TV, at the Asians on Film Festival in Los Angeles, and on Film Lab Presents, the tv series.
 For venues, tickets, parties and more, click here.

 THE THEME OF THE 10TH ANNUAL 72 HOUR SHOOTOUT IS: THE COLOR OF MY HAIR

 The world premiere of the Top Ten Shootout films took place as part of the Asian American International Film Festival in New York City on July 27, 2014, at 1:00 pm EST. Press release here.